enokd/docker-node-hello/README.md

     It should print `Hello World` to the console.

-    If you use Boot2Docker on OS X, the port is actually mapped to the Docker host VM, and you should use the following command:
+    If you use Docker on OS X, the port is actually mapped to the Docker host VM, and you should use the following command:

-        curl $(boot2docker ip):<port>
+        curl `docker-machine $DOCKER_MACHINE_NAME ip`:<port>

 ## Acknowledgements